-The WhoLoDancE movement library (WML) constitutes the web-based system to access and navigate the dance motion repository of synchronized multimodal recordings (MoCap and video) created during motion capture recording sessions, thus segmented and annotated by Consortium dance experts.
+The WhoLoDancE movement library (WML) constitutes the web-based system to access and navigate the dance motion repository of synchronized multimodal recordings (MoCap and video) created during motion capture recording sessions, as segmented and annotated by Consortium dance experts.
 It consists of a web-based interface, data, metadata – including title, genre, annotations, performer, dance company and date of recording -, annotation management back-end as well as a user-management system.

-The system allows to browse recordings or search for specific ones by metadata- and annotation-related keywords, as well as create personal playlists.
+The system allows the user to browse recordings or search for specific ones by metadata- and annotation-related keywords, as well as to create personal playlists.
 For each recording, the user can visualise the video of the performance beside the corresponding MoCap-derived 3D avatar and interact with it, e.g., by rotating the avatar to observe the movement from different perspectives.
 A timeline shows the sequence progressing and evolution of associated actions (e.g., step, arm/leg gesture, change of support), movement principle states (e.g., in focus, symmetrical/asymmetrical, in balance) and movement qualities (e.g., heavy, fluid, sudden).